thdiaman/thdiaman.github.io/index.md

 Evaluation and Optimisation Framework) as well as in multiple national-funded/other projects.
 In the meantime, I have completed my PhD research in the field of applying Data Mining techniques on Software Engineering data at the Aristotle University of Thessaloniki.
-Currently I work on my research and in the EU-funded project ECO-READY (Achieving Ecological Resilient Dynamism for the European Food System through Consumer-driven Policies), while also teaching courses at the university.
+Currently I work on my research in multiple EU-funded projects, including ECO-READY (Achieving Ecological Resilient Dynamism for the European Food System through Consumer-driven Policies) and Nostradamus (Data Cube and Copernicus data for Food Security and European Independence), while also teaching courses at the university.

 I am also an active developer in Java, Python, R, Javascript, etc. and have experience in several frameworks and libraries.
 You can find most information